-In November 2015 at AACR's - Advances in Pediatric Research: From Mechanisms and Models to Treatment and Survivorship we presented data indicating that VAL-083 offers potential therapeutic alternatives in the treatment of pediatric brain tumors.
-In March, 2016 the FDA Office of Orphan Products Development (OOPD) granted orphan drug designation for VAL-083 in the treatment of medulloblastoma.
+The activity of VAL-083 against childhood and adolescent brain tumors has been established in both pre-clinical and human clinical trials conducted by the NCI.
+In November 2015 at AACR's - Advances in Pediatric Research: From Mechanisms and Models to Treatment and Survivorship we presented data indicating that VAL-083 offers potential therapeutic alternatives for the treatment of pediatric brain tumors.
+In March, 2016 the FDA granted orphan drug designation for the use of VAL-083 in the treatment of medulloblastoma.